RFA23SCM71S/Denoising-and-Deblurring-Images/README.md

-# Denoising and Deblurring Images using Dual Autoencoders
+# Denoising and Deblurring Images with Autoencoders

 ## Project Goal:
 Enhance image quality by developing and optimizing advanced dual autoencoder architectures, including skip connections, to effectively remove noise and improve image reconstruction for various applications.